Susanta2006/age_calc/README.md

+# Age Calculator:
+This a tool that can tell you the exact age.
+# Desclaimer:
-Desclaimer: Please don't Believe on fork version,if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.
+Please don't Believe on fork version,if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.

 The original version is here.

-Working:
+# Working:

 First of all download all the requirements into your machine by typing : pip install -r requirement.txt, on your terminal, this will downloads all the modules required.